 “We need to protect the existing forests.
 We need to try and restore the forest and the land around the forest that has not been degraded for too long, where the seeds and roots in the ground can sprout up and once again reclaim that land and make it an amazing forest ecosystem”

 – Dr. Jane Goodall, DBE, Founder of the Jane Goodall Institute & UN Messenger of Peace

 The Albertine Rift landscape in Uganda is a diverse ecosystem which is crucial to many species and is a prominent habitat for endangered chimpanzees including 50% of birds, 39% of mammals, 19% of amphibians, and 14% of reptiles and plants of mainland Africa.
 The Jane Goodall Institute has been working in Uganda using its cornerstone and innovative community-led conservation approach ‘Tacare’ for over 20 years.
 This work support local holistic decision-making and investment in sustainable livelihoods to improve human well-being while protecting chimpanzee habitat and natural resources.

-Through this robust approach and partnership, JGI and OTP will empower local communities to manage and restore forests in this essential part of the chimpanzee range in Uganda, creating a better future for all.
+Through this robust approach and partnership, JGI and One Tree Planted will empower local communities to manage and restore forests in this essential part of the chimpanzee range in Uganda, creating a better future for all.

 Honor Gombe 60 and support JGI’s work here.